Ay1tsMe/minimalWebsite/tuxtower/content/blog/wheelchair.md

 After referring to an Arduino Uno's pinout to figure out which pins on the USB Host Shield were what, I was finally able to wire up the board to an ESP32.
 When I went to ran a quality control test on the board to see if it operates, I was able to pass all the tests... except for the final one.
 The test got stuck on "Waiting for USB Connection...", even after plugging in multiple devices.
 So, I guess the USB Host shield is also faulty then.

-# JoyStick and USB Host Shield faulty...
+# Joystick and USB Host Shield faulty...
 So What Now?
 Both the joystick and the USB Host shield seem to be faulty so how am I supposed to get the wheelchair operating again.
 Mind you, my supervisor told me that they would like this wheelchair to be ready in time for Open Day so high school students can see the cool projects that students have been working on over the years.
 It at this point, Open Day happens to be only in a couple days!!!

 [Insert raging man ripping hair]